STATEMENT OF COMPLIANCE WITH THE 2018 QCA CORPORATE GOVERNANCE CODE

 - Taking responsibility for the selection criteria and if appropriate selecting, appointing and setting terms of reference for any remuneration consultants engaged to advise the Committee

 The Remuneration Committee was created in September 2013 and is required to meet at least twice a year.
-During 2018 the Committee met on four occasions.
+During 2019 the Committee met on three occasions.

 The Group’s Nominations Committee has the power and authority to carry out a selection process of candidates before proposing new appointments to the Board.